dminca/docker-drupal-testing/README.md

 # Drupal dev env based on Docker
 > Run Drupal **8.x.x** from Docker containers

+- :new: [Drupal Console][3] integrated
+- :new: Persistent PostgreSQL container

 ## Running the project

 * First, Drupal must be pulled from the web and configured